cscart/docs/en/cscart_addons/addons/full-width_banner/index.rst

 Installing the add-on
 =====================

-    Install the **Full-Width Banner** add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the **Pro Banner** add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click **Upload & install**.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to **Active**.

 =====================